...

 Suboxone Effects

-In a similar way to methadone, Suboxone can decrease cravings and will limit opioid withdrawal symptoms.
-Because this medication is considered a long-acting opioid, the risks of adverse effects are lower since they are more dispersed and less intense.
-For example, at higher doses, Suboxone is shown to have a lower risk of related breathing problems than some other drugs used for opiate addiction management, including methadone.
+In a similar way to methadone, this can decrease cravings and limit opioid withdrawal symptoms.
+This medication is a long-acting opioid.
+This means the risks of side effects are lower.
+The effects are more spread out and less intense.
+For example, at higher doses, it has a lower risk of breathing problems than some other drugs.
+This includes methadone, which is also used for opiate addiction management.

-Though the risk may be minimal, it can increase dramatically if Suboxone medication is taken with other depressant drugs like alcohol or benzodiazepines.
+The risk is low, but it can increase significantly.
+This is especially true if this drug is taken with other depressants, such as alcohol or benzodiazepines.
 These substances, in combination, can lead to:

 • Sedation.